Hike at a Glance

 Hike overview

-Water can be found at a natural spring approximately 500m along the North West Spur Track from Feathertop Track.
-You will find it on the right hand side of the track.
-Water can also be found in the river approximately 5km from Harrietville on the Ovens River East Branch.
+Water is readily available for those camping along the trail.
+There’s a natural spring approximately 500m along the North West Spur Track from Feathertop Track, located on the right-hand side.
+You can also find water in the river along the Ovens River East Branch, about 5km from Harrietville.

 Max elevation: 1898 m